Crime and Punishment

 "So," Zachariah begins with an arrogant smirk, "let's finish up your … education.
 Then I can clear you to go back to Earth, to go back to doing God's Will, to go back to where you are needed, Castiel."

-Castiel doesn't respond, which seems to fit Zachariah's expectations as he just nods and mutters about getting down to business, then.
+Castiel, whispered like a prayer across his mind) doesn't respond, which seems to fit Zachariah's expectations as he just nods with his smirk never leaving his lips and mutters about getting down to business, then.

-Idly, though, Castiel wonders which memories he'll lose first.
+Idly, Harry (CASTIEL, screamed a truth and a plea in one) lets himself ponder which memories he'll lose first.
 Unsurprisingly, the first thing to be permanently erased are the memories of his makeshift family.
 He gets only a second to see them as they flash behind his eyelids, past and present superimposed, before they fade and disappear.

 Hermione, blind and betrayed by her mind, left sightless and powerless, so unlike the bright girl he had befriended.